Year 5

 Help from Home

 1. Please check Homework diaries regularly for weekly information about your child’s work and progress.
-Children’s diaries will be checked and signed on Monday mornings to ensure reading is taking place at home.
+Children’s diaries will be checked and signed on Friday mornings to ensure reading is taking place at home.
 Your child must filling this in every day with the details of the pages they have read.

-2. Children will be given homework each week on a Friday.
+2. Children will be given homework each week on a Thursday.
 Year 5 children are encouraged to take responsibility for remembering to complete their homework, but they may need the odd reminder from someone at home to get it done!
 Homework is not something that should worry them and I will remind them that if they are ever struggling to complete a homework task, then they should come and see me.

 3. It is very important that all children can recall their number facts quickly and correctly, so when possible please encourage your child to practise their times tables and mental addition/subtraction through TTRS, Mathletics and Numbots.